-Voters were closely divided on Walker’s handling of collective bargaining, 52 percent approving, 47 percent disapproving; there was an identical split specifically on the state law limiting the ability of government workers to bargain collectively.
+Voters were closely divided on Walker's handling of collective bargaining, 51 percent approving, 48 percent disapproving; there was a similar split specifically on the state law limiting the ability of government workers to bargain collectively.
 Both results included unusually high levels of strong sentiment on both sides.
 Women were notably more critical of Walker on the union issue than were men.

-One striking feature of the Walker-Barrett race was the gender gap; Barrett had a 5-point advantage among women, 52-47 percent, compared with his very slight 51-48 percent edge among women against Walker two years ago.
-Tuesday, as in 2010, Walker led easily among men – a 19-point margin that produced his victory.
+One striking feature of the Walker-Barrett race was the gender gap; Barrett had a 7-point advantage among women, 53-46 percent, compared with his very slight 51-48 percent edge among women against Walker two years ago.
+Tuesday, as in 2010, Walker led easily among men - a 17-point margin that produced his victory.

-Democrats and Republicans were about equally matched, 34-35 percent, similar to 2010 and down from a 6-point Democratic advantage in 2008.
-Independents were up slightly from two years ago – 31 percent of voters Tuesday, compared with 27 percent in 2010.
+Democrats and Republicans were equally matched, 34-34 percent, similar to their 1-point gap in 2010 and down from a 6-point Democratic advantage in 2008.
+Independents were up slightly from two years ago - 31 percent of voters Tuesday, compared with 27 percent in 2010.